lucaferranti/DedekindCutArithmetic.jl/README.md

 ## Installation

 1. If you haven't already, install Julia.
 The easiest way is to install [Juliaup](https://github.com/JuliaLang/juliaup#installation).
-This allows to easily manage julia versions.
+This allows to easily install and manage julia versions.

-2. Open the terminal and start a julia session by simply typing `julia`
+2. Open the terminal and start a julia session by typing `julia`.

 3. Install the library by typing